Why is it important to have good writing skills?

 Feedback is intended to improve your writing skills.
-You may read over your own mistakes as a writer because you know what you want to write.
+You read over your writing mistakes because you know what you want to write.
 Once you finish your writing, leave it for a day or two before you read and edit it again.
 When you reread it, try to consider a fresh perspective.
 Be critical of your works, and question every sentence.
 Interrogate what the sentence is trying to convey.
 Don’t include an unnecessary sentence.
 Each sentence must add to the discussion and have a definite purpose.

 #5 Write for your defined audience

 Assume that your audience comprises intelligent people familiar with the discipline but may not be subject matter experts.
 No matter who you are writing for, get your point across without stating the obvious.
 Don’t waste time defining things that your audience is aware of already.
-In academic writing, you may need to explain specific terms and definitions to your audience.
-Still, if you are writing to your Chief Executive Officer (CEO), there is no need to define company jargon.
+You may need to explain specific terms and definitions to your audience in academic writing.
+Still, if you are writing to your Chief Executive Officer (CEO), there is no need to define company lingo.

 Practice these skills daily and soon you will be able to produce well-written reports and be a great communicator which are essential job skills.